 But that doesn’t mean none of your content can be about your product, you just need to find the right mix.

 When you make an update to your product, that’s a good opportunity to promote the changes on your blog.
-Highlighting the improvements and explaining to your current customers how to take advantage of them is information that’s valuable and could help leads finally make the decision to buy.
+Highlighting the improvements and explaining them to your current customers is exceedingly valuable and may even help leads finally make the decision to buy.